Archive

 After careful consideration, I believe that the Mark of the Beast is very likely a spiritual mark just as the mark of Christ upon the elect is spiritual.
 Since many will resist the suggestion that a figurative Beast will also have a figurative mark, despite the fact that there is nothing in the text stating that the Mark of the Beast must be physical, it is important to rightly divide the Word of God and study, from the whole of Scripture, the significance of the hand and head and how it often relates to man’s condition in the Biblical text.
 Read more…

-Antichrist: Leader of a One-World Government?
+Antichrist: Leader Of A One-World Government?

-03/18/2011 22 comments
+03/18/2011 52 comments

 By ICA